 The Climate Advocacy Internship is remote this year but may include a trip to Washington, D.C. depending on ability.
 Find the full internship description here (if you are applying for the internship, we recommend that you read the internship description before filling out the application).

 To apply, fill out our online Climate Advocacy Internship Application.
 We recommend that you read the position description (found above) before filling out the application.
-Your chances of receiving the position are best if you apply by March 31.
-The application for the Climate Advocacy Internship is OPEN!
-Please email Daniel Bellerose (firstname.lastname@example.org) with any questions about the position!
+Your chances of receiving the position are best if you apply by February 25th.
+The application for the Climate Advocacy Internship is currently closed!
+Please email Daniel Bellerose (email@example.com) with any questions about other ways to get involved with CSCS.

 Environmental Impact Investing Internship